 Master's in Kinesiology: Salary and Career Facts

 Learn about your career options after completing a master's in kinesiology program, where you'll have learned how the human body moves.
 Get more information about master's degrees in kinesiology, areas of specialization, career options and salary prospects.
-Schools offering Exercise Science degrees can also be found in these popular choices.

 What Do Individuals With a Master's Degree in Kinesiology Do?